LendingPoint Review

 - Difficulty Making Payments: A few customers expressed frustration regarding repayments, whether they couldn’t make payments online, couldn’t make early payments, or something else.

-Most of the complaints (such as rejections and high-interest rates) are problems with the loan industry at large.
-Furthermore, complaints regarding LendingPoint’s services are so scarce that its most obvious problems are anomalies, not a pattern of behavior.
+Most of the complaints (such as rejections and high interest rates) are problems with the loan industry at large.
 It’s also worth noting that LendingPoint is quick to comment on negative reviews, admit fault when necessary, and fix problems when possible.

 Customers generally cite these as high points of working with LendingPoint: